 Although not always, staying offsite is often much cheaper.
 For instance, on the trip I mentioned above, we stayed in a two-bedroom condo with a full kitchen for less than our last trip onsite in a one-bedroom condo.

 It can be more peaceful.
-After a busy day at one of the Disney parks or even Disney Springs it can be a relief to drive out of the craziness, relax over a plate of pasta cooked in your condo kitchen and playing cards on the screened-in porch.
+After a busy day at one of the Disney parks or even Disney Springs, it can be a relief to drive out of the craziness, relax over a plate of pasta cooked in your condo kitchen,, and play cards on the screened-in porch.

 Most resorts have a variety of activities and this can also be a fun way to spend an evening.
-We’ve watched Magic Shows, played mini-golf, shuffleboard, pool and participated in scavenger hunts at the various resorts we’ve stayed at through the years.
+We’ve watched Magic Shows, played mini-golf, shuffleboard, swam in the pool, and participated in scavenger hunts at the various resorts we’ve stayed at through the years.

 Cons of Staying Offsite